 Well pumps at OUC's water treatment plants draw water from a natural underground reservoir called the Lower Floridan Aquifer.
 After being sent through ozone treatment basins, the water is treated with chlorine and fluoride.
-The water is then pumped to a finished water storage tank, where it waits for distribution to residential, commercial and industrial customers.
-Currently, OUC delivers nearly 29 billion gallons of water annually to customers across a 200 square mile territory.
+The water is then pumped into a finished water storage tank where it waits for distribution to residential, commercial and industrial customers.
+OUC pumped about 30 billion gallons of water to customers across a 200-square-mile service area in 2015